unional/type-plus/README.md

 - `And<boolean, true> -> boolean`
 - `Not<boolean> -> boolean`

+There is a problem with generic distribution: <https://github.com/microsoft/TypeScript/issues/41053>
+So you may encounter some weird behavior if your logic is complex.

 ### Utility Functions

 - `facade(subject, ...props)`: create a facade of `subject`.